-Students who fail a nursing or general education course should be aware that:
+A student having failed a medical imaging science or general education course should be aware:

-- A student may be allowed to continue in their program while on probation. - A student's curriculum plan may be altered and likely extend the student's graduation date. - Any failed course may be repeated one time only. - Placement in any repeat course is subject to space availability.

-- If a space is not available or the course is not offered the student may be required to exit from the College until the failed course can be repeated. - Any undergraduate student not enrolled in a Bellin College course must exit the College.
-Reapplication is necessary. - Each student situation will be reviewed on an individual basis by the Program Director and the Dean of Nursing.
+- A student may be allowed to continue in their program while on probation. - A student's curriculum plan may be altered and likely extend the student's graduation date. - Any failed course may be repeated one time only. - Placement in any course requiring repeat is subject to space availability. - If a space is not available or the course is not offered, the student may be required to exit from the College until the failed course can be repeated. - Any undergraduate student not enrolled in a Bellin College course must exit the College.
+Reapplication will then be necessary. - Each student situation will be reviewed on an individual basis by the Dean of Allied Health Sciences/Program Director.